kctan/python-2728-jun2024/README.md

-# Introductory Programming Using Python (22 and 23 Apr 2024)
+# Introductory Programming Using Python (27 and 28 Jun 2024)

 Course materials are contained in this repository